yueht23/PGPC2024/README.md

 ### Getting Started
 To get started with this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-repo-url.git`
+1. Clone the repository: `git clone https://github.com/yueht23/PGPC2024.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Install the required dependencies: `pip install -r req.txt`
 3. Navigate to the appropriate notebook and run the cells to see the results.

 ### Contributors